AndreWohnsland/CocktailBerry/readme.md

 # Overview

-Hello everyone, I am proud to announce the first iteration of the refactored code of the Cocktailmaker and the resulting 1.0 release after roughly one year of operating the machine in real life.
-I am _Andre Wohnsland_, a German System Engineer in IoT, trying to get better in Python every day.
-This is was originally my first published project, a RaspberryPi app for a custom designed Cocktailmaker also made by me.

-Some impressions of the UI can be found [here](https://imgur.com/a/fbZ0WuS) and of the machine [here](https://imgur.com/a/Z4tfISx).
-This app is currently under further construction, new features and refactoring of the old codebase takes place.
-If you got any questions or proposed improvements, feel free to share them by contacting me.
+Welcome to the official dokumentation of my Cocktail Maker!

 This app is used to control a cocktail machine and prepare easily cocktails over a nice-looking user interface.
 It also offers the option to create and manage your recipes and ingredients over the interface and calculates the possible cocktails to prepare over given ingredients.

+tl;dr:

+<img src="docs/pictures/Cocktailmaker_action.gif" alt="Cocktail in the making" width="400"/>

+## Features

+The Cocktail Maker can do:

+- Prepare cocktails of a given volume and adjusted concentration of alcoholic ingredients
+- Add new ingredients and recepies with needed information over the UI
+- Specify additional ingredients for later hand add within an recipe (like sticky sirup)
+- Define connected ingredients to the machine and also existing additional ingredients over the UI
+- Auto calculates and displays possible recipes dependent on given information
+- Execute a cleaning programm to get rid of remaining fluids
+- Export data for later data analysis, send data as mail to a receiver
+- Send cocktail production data to a given endpoint, for example a webhook
+- Keep track of cocktail count and volume from different teams for some fun competition

+In addition there is the possibility to use and set up a second device as a dashboard:

+- Provide the teams API to post and get cocktail data
+- Display different modes of data for a by team comparision
+- _Optional_: Use the dashboard as WiFi hotspot

-## Machine
+## The Machine

 The Machine consists out of a Raspberry Pi + touchscreen, 5V relays as well as membrane pumps, cabeling and a custom design housing made out of bended, laser cut and welded stainless steel.
 The electronics are hidden in a water proof housing, the pumps are within the casing.

-In Action:

-<img src="docs/pictures/Cocktailmaker_action.gif" alt="Cocktail in the making" width="400"/>
+See [Hardware](#hardware) for a detailed list of components.

 Frontview: